golioth/docs/docs/hardware/3-mimxrt1060_evkb/1-zephyr-quickstart/3-flash-sample.md

 Open `samples/hello/prj.conf` in your editor of choice and add these fields:

 ```
-CONFIG_ESP32_WIFI_SSID="YOUR_NETWORK_NAME"
-CONFIG_ESP32_WIFI_PASSWORD="YOUR_NETWORK_PW"

 CONFIG_GOLIOTH_SYSTEM_CLIENT_PSK_ID="DEVICE_CRED_ID"
 CONFIG_GOLIOTH_SYSTEM_CLIENT_PSK="DEVICE_PSK"
 ```

-Set the PSK & PSK ID to match what was used during the provisioning step and the Wi-Fi network credentials to match your network.
+Set the PSK & PSK ID to match what was used during the provisioning step.

 After saving, build the sample with the new settings applied.

 ```
-west build -b esp32 samples/hello -p
+west build -b mimxrt1060_evkb samples/hello -p
 ```

 ### Flashing the device